Biasing a Tube Amplifier

 Pin 3 is the plate (anode) for the following tubes:

 We will carefully prepare the amp so we can begin our measurements.
 Make sure the multimeter is set to the appropriate volts DC range.
 If your meter has a range that covers 300-600V, this should work for most amps.
 If you are unsure, set it to the highest setting and work your way down once you get a reading.
 Our meter is autoranging so we only need to set it to volts DC.
-Check your meter’s manual to determine which settings are required.
+Check the manual for your meter to determine which settings are required.

 We will turn down all of the volume controls on the amplifier to zero and connect a load to the output of the amplifier.
-We’ll use a speaker for our output load.
+We will use a speaker for our output load.

 Some techs will use a dummy load.
-As long as the load matches the output impedance and has a power rating greater than the amp’s power, it should be fine to use.
-We won’t be using it for sound so don’t worry about the quality of the speaker.
+As long as the load matches the output impedance and has a power rating greater than the amplifier power, it should be fine to use.
+We will not be using it for sound so do not worry about the quality of the speaker.
 Double check the connections making sure that no pins are bridged and double check that the chassis is securely positioned on the bench top.
 Be sure to keep hands and tools clear of the amplifier.
 There will be high voltages, often close to 500V, present in the circuit.
 Plug in the amp and turn on the power.

 Once the tubes have warmed up we will disengage the standby switch to apply the plate voltage to the power tubes.

-Some amps won’t have this and the meter will start measuring the plate voltage as soon as the amp is on.
+Some amps will not have this and the meter will start measuring the plate voltage as soon as the amp is on.
 As the tubes warm up this voltage might drift a bit so allow it to settle before beginning the bias adjustment.
 Our amplifier's plate voltage settled at 456.6V.

 Calculating Bias Current